-While not every online course is going to be a million dollar course, it sure can get you a little something to start with but slowly and steadily with the help of the right marketing and sales strategies, you can start building an income that is not just complimentary to your main income, it might just become your main income source.
+While not every online course is going to be a million-dollar course, it sure can get you a little something to start with but slowly and steadily with the help of the right marketing and sales strategies, you can start building an income that is not just complementary to your main income, it might just become your main income source.
 The trick is to know what to sell.

 The key is finding the right audience and creating high value content that has actionable instructional material for the audience.
 Getting the content right is critical.
 But getting the Course topic right is even more critical.

 While there may not be a doubt in your expertise on a particular topic, however if you are not able to find the audience for it, then there is no point in creating the course.
 While we can’t think of any topic wherein an online course is not possible, the question is how much will it sell.
 Would it be in tens, hundreds or thousands?
 But don’t give up on any idea so easily.
 Any online course can sell.
 Question is how much and at what price?

 Do you see where the three circles overlap, this is the sweet spot where the success of your online course lies.
 And that’s what you aim for when selecting which of your ideas is the most profitable.

 Here are a few tips that can help you narrow down your search:

 - A quick google search:Searching is the easiest way to validate the topic of your course.
 Take a look at the google search results for cycling online course.
 You have video results, actual online courses, and hundreds of possible links like that.